g0tmk/dotfiles-linux/README.md

         - Preferences -> User interface -> add entry in the context menu of the webpage: No
         -

+0. Install insect (CLI scientific calculator with unit support)

+        # set up a prefix directory and to allow calling npm install as a user
+        mkdir "${HOME}/.npm-packages"
+        npm config set prefix "${HOME}/.npm-packages"

+        # install it
+        npm install -g insect

+        # run it
+        insect

 0. Install barrier (instructions from [here](https://github.com/debauchee/barrier/releases/tag/v2.1.2))